 When using hardware shaders, the Sample Factor controls the number of samples taken from the data set for each view ray.
 When using the compatibility renderer, the Sample Factor controls the number of slices through the 3d texture.
 Increasing this value will generally increase the quality of the volumetric rendering at the expense of rendering speed.

 6.8.2.
 Data3D Points

-From Data3D objects, any number of points can be created that are colored according to the colorbar and Data3D values as shown in Figure 71.
-Data3D points can also be used to export timeseries data and show plot from the Data3D object as explained in Chapter 9 and Chapter 10.
+From Data3D objects, any number of points can be created that are colored according to the colorbar and Data3D values as shown in Figure 64.

-Figure 71.
+Figure 64.
 Data3D points

 To create a Data3D point: